cvat-ai/cvat/changelog.d/20240430_172649_boris_enable_tus_retries.md

 ### Fixed

-- Uploading files with TUS immediately failed when one of requests gets failed (<https://github.com/cvat-ai/cvat/pull/7830>)
+Uploading files with TUS immediately failed when one of the requests failed (<https://github.com/cvat-ai/cvat/pull/7830>)